 Jeff Perkinson is the Customer Care Manager for JMP.
 He began working with the first version of JMP in 1989, when he joined SAS.
 Before assuming his current role, he worked in SAS Technical Support and at SouthPeak Interactive, a SAS subsidiary that produced video games.

 A graduate of the University of North Carolina at Chapel Hill, Perkinson received Six Sigma Black Belt training at NC State University.

-Chuck Pirrello is Product Manager at JMP, a business unit of SAS.
-He helps direct the development and marketing of JMP’s interactive data visualization and exploration capabilities.
+Chuck Pirrello is a Principal Marketing Manager at JMP, a business unit of SAS, where he uses JMP analytics to manage marketing programs designed to expand the software’s customer community.
+He also assists in driving the development of interactive data visualization and exploration capabilities in JMP.

-Before joining the JMP division, Pirrello was responsible for marketing Business Scorecard and Dashboard solutions for SAS.
-Earlier, he worked for Hyperion and Comshare, vendors of financial and business intelligence software.
+Before joining the JMP division, Pirrello was responsible for marketing and selling business performance management applications for SAS.
+Prior to SAS, he worked for Hyperion and Comshare, vendors of financial and business intelligence software.
 He has more than 20 years of experience in finance, consulting and product management.